splunk/splunk-ansible/docs/advanced/default.yml.spec.md

     * Default: null

     register_search_address: <str>
     * Register the host or IP that clustered Search Heads use to contact this indexer.
 The value is written to `server.conf/[clustering]/register_search_address` before Splunk starts.
+Use `absent` to remove the option during a controlled rollback.
+Undefined, null, and empty values leave existing configuration unmanaged.
     * Default: null

   multisite_master: